C4 model

-The C4 model is a lean graphical notation technique for modelling the architecture of software systems.
-It is based on a structural decomposition of a system into containers and components and relies on existing modelling techniques such as the Unified Modelling Language (UML) or Entity Relation Diagrams (ERD) for the more detailed decomposition of the architectural building blocks.
+The C4 model is a lean graphical notation technique for modeling the architecture of software systems.
+It is based on a structural decomposition (a hierarchical tree structure) of a system into containers and components and relies on existing modelling techniques such as Unified Modeling Language (UML) or entity–relationship diagrams (ERDs) for the more detailed decomposition of the architectural building blocks.

 History

 The C4 model was created by the software architect Simon Brown between 2006 and 2011 on the roots of Unified Modelling Language (UML) and the 4+1 architectural view model.
 The launch of an official website under a Creative Commons license and an article published in 2018 popularised the emerging technique.

 Overview

 The C4 model documents the architecture of a software system, by showing multiple points of view that explain the decomposition of a system into containers and components, the relationship between these elements, and, where appropriate, the relation with its users.

 The viewpoints are organized according to their hierarchical level: